entzmingerc/drumcrow/README.md

 9 = rebound

 ## Ratios
-`CROW.C1 3XYZ` The action (3) sets the parameter (XY) on channel (Z) equal to a scaled value of the same parameter on channel 1.
+`CROW.C1 1XYZ` The action (1) sets the parameter (XY) on channel (Z) equal to a scaled value of the same parameter on channel 1.
 Select a multiplier using Crow input 1 voltage.
-Multipliers are quantized to integer scalings.
-`CROW.C1 3312` turn up input voltage to V 6 ish, now Channel 2's amplitude envelope cycle time (31) is set to Channel 1's amplitude envelope cycle time x 2.
+Multipliers are quantized to integer scalings. `CROW.C1 1462` turn up input voltage to V 6 ish, now Channel 2's amplitude envelope cycle time (46) is set to Channel 1's amplitude envelope cycle time x 2.
 When Channel 1's value is changed, Channel 2's value will be updated as well.
 Try linking channel 2, 3, and 4's LFO speed, ENV cycle time, ENV pitch modulation to channel 1.
 Experiment!
-0 <= V <= 10 :: 1/10, 1/9, ..., 1/2, 1/1, 0, 1, 2, ..., 9, 10
+0 <= V <= 10 :: 0, 1/10, 1/9, ..., 1/2, 1, 2, ..., 9, 10
 0 - disables ratio for the parameter

-## Trigger Sequencer
+## Trigger Sequencer CAW
 drumcrow can be triggered externally regardless if the trigger sequencer is on or off.
-`CROW.C1 40X` turns on / turns off the trigger sequencer for a channel.
+`CROW.C1 50X` turns on / turns off the trigger sequencer for a channel.
-`CROW.C1 9X` can be used to set the main tempo on crow for all channels (X can be anything, just need it to be 9X) 10 BPM to 2010 BPM
+`CROW.C1 81X` can be used to set the main tempo on crow for all channels (X can be anything, just need it to be 81X) 10 BPM to 2010 BPM
 When a trigger sequencer is turned on, it will trigger the channel immediately with the last set value of note and volume which are set using `CROW.C3 X Y Z`.
 Trigger sequencers start in stage A. At each stage, a trigger will occur then the clock will wait a certain amount of time.
-After the time is up, it will trigger again, then wait that length of time. `41X` sets how long of a time to wait and `42X` sets how many times to repeat this action before moving on to stage B. Stage B is exactly the same as stage A. `43X` sets how long of a time to wait and `44X` sets how many times to repeat this action before moving on to stage A.
+After the time is up, it will trigger again, then wait that length of time. `51X` sets how long of a time to wait and `52X` sets how many times to repeat this action before moving on to stage B. Stage B is exactly the same as stage A. `53X` sets how long of a time to wait and `54X` sets how many times to repeat this action before moving on to stage A.
 ```
 1 : A___A___A___B_B_A___A___A___B_B_A___A___A___B_B_A___A___A___B_B_
 2 : A__A__A__B_____A__A__A__B_____A__A__A__B_____A__A__A__B_____A__A